Basement Window Leak Repair Near Sudbury, Elliot Lake, North Bay

 Fortunately, basement window leaks can be fixed quickly, easily, and permanently by draining any leaking water into your perimeter drainage system.

 At Kenmar Basement Systems, we fix flooding basement windows every day.
-If you'd like a free wet basement repair quote, contact us today!
+If you'd like a reliable wet basement repair quote, contact us today!

 We fix leaking basement windows with the WellDuct® Basement Window System to redirect flooding to a perimeter drain or drywell.
 During installation, our technicians follow these four simple steps: